Dominik Paquet – iPSC-models of brain diseases

 Phone: +49 89 4400 46223

 Angelika grew up near Ulm in Germany.
 She studied Molecular Medicine and obtained her BSc from the University of Tübingen, and her MSc from the University of Göttingen, Germany.
 During her studies she did international research internships at Free University Amsterdam, University of Zürich, and Stanford University.
-During her master’s she worked on iPSC-based models of depression followed by her thesis on prevention of vascular stiffening.
+During her master’s she worked on iPSC-based models of depression at a biotech company in Heidelberg, followed by her thesis on prevention of vascular stiffening in cell lines and primary human cells at the University Hospital in Göttingen.
 She joined the PaquetLab in December 2018 and is working on the development of complex in vitro models of FTD using CRISPR/Cas9-edited iPSC-derived brain cells.

 E-Mail: Angelika.Dannert@med.uni-muenchen.de